Principles of Pragmatic Evolution

 - Overloaded functions and properties provided by the same library should do essentially the same thing.
 Changes in type inference may result in more precise static types to be known at call sites causing changes in overload resolution.

 Also, by convention, packages named "internal" are not considered public API.
-All API residing in packages named "experimental" is considered experimental and can change at any moment.
+All API residing in packages named "experimental" is considered pre-stable and can change at any moment.

 We evolve the Kotlin Standard Library (kotlin-stdlib) for stable platforms according to the principles stated above.
 Changes to the contracts for its API undergo the same procedures as changes in the language itself.

 Command line keys accepted by the compiler are also a kind of public API, and they are subject to the same considerations.
 Supported flags (those that don't have the "-X" or "-XX" prefix) can be added only in feature releases and should be properly deprecated before removing them.
 The "-X" and "-XX" flags are experimental and can be added and removed at any time.